-A: I have been servicing high net worth clients for 25 years and have been passionate about it since I began.
-In the 1980s I worked at Alex.
-Brown & Sons servicing clients and managing the busy IPO calendar.
-After staying home for 10 years to raise my children, I went back to work for registered investment advisors who provided financial planning and investment management.
-I obtained my Certified Financial Planner designation in 2014 and started working at Chevy Chase Trust in 2015 where I earned my Certified Trust Financial Advisor designation and have had the opportunity to provide trustee services for my clients when we serve in the trustee role.
-It is a great responsibility and I enjoy making complicated information easy for my clients and/or beneficiaries.
+A: I have been servicing clients for over 20 years and have remained passionate about it.
+In the 1980’s, I worked at Alex.
+Brown & Sons servicing high net worth clients and managing our busy IPO calendar.
+We brought companies like Apple, Microsoft, and Jiffy Lube public and it was a real thrill.
+After staying home for 10 years to raise my children, I went back to work for registered investment advisors who provided financial planning as well as investment management.
+I obtained my CFP designation in 2014 and started working at Chevy Chase Trust in 2015.
+At Chevy Chase Trust, I earned my CTFA designation and had the opportunity to provide trustee services for my clients when applicable.

 Q: What do you enjoy most about your career?

 A: The relationships I build with my clients.
 It is rewarding to work with clients through various stages of their lives, helping them problem solve and reach their financial and non-financial goals.
 I understand they have busy lives and I enjoy keeping track of their big-picture goals, the smaller details and all of their moving parts.